 4.2.
-Dynamic semantics
+DYNAMIC SEMANTICS

 The operational semantics of FTAL is presented in Figure 4.
 Most of the instructions have an intuitively clear meaning.
 The ld and st instructions load from and store to a tuple in the heap using the specified index.
-The instruction bgt $r_s, r_t, l$ tests whether the value in $r_s$ is larger than that in $r_t$ , and if so, transfers control to the code block at l.
+The instruction bgt r_s , r_t , ltests whether the value in r_s is larger than that in r_t and, if so, transfers control to the code block at l.

-In order to allocate a tuple in the heap, first the alloc instruction is used to copy the current heap allocation pointer to $r_d$ and allocate the desired size in the heap.
+In order to allocate a tuple in the heap, first the alloc instruction is used to copy the current heap allocation pointer to r_d and allocate the desired size in the heap.
 Before the next allocation, the allocation pointer needs to be adjusted.
-This is achieved using the bump instruction, which sets the allocation pointer to the next unused region of the heap, as described earlier.
+This adjustment is achieved using the bump instruction, which sets the allocation pointer to the next unused region of the heap, as described earlier.
 (The i argument is not used by the operational semantics.)
 Since we assume a linear allocation method, unused regions of the heap are simply all those beyond the currently allocated data.

-The fold instruction annotates the value of $r_s$ with the recursive type and moves it into $r_d$ .
-The unfold instruction extracts the value from the recursive package in $r_s$ into $r_d$ .
-(Note that the fold and unfold instructions of FTAL-as in TAL-are not no-ops but copy a value from one register to another.)
+The fold instruction annotates the value of r_s with the recursive type and moves it into r_d , while unfold extracts the value from the recursive package in r_s into r_d .
+Note that the fold and unfold instructions of FTAL (as well as TAL) are not no-ops but copy a value from one register to another.